tmtsoftware/csw/docs/src/main/commons/create-component.md

 for a particular component.
 The template creates one for our sample HCD as follows:

 ```
-name = "GalilHcd"
+name = "SampleHcd"
 componentType = hcd
-behaviorFactoryClassName = "org.tmt.nfiraos.galilhcd.GalilHcdBehaviorFactory"
+behaviorFactoryClassName = "org.tmt.nfiraos.samplehcd.SampleHcdBehaviorFactory"
-prefix = "galil.hcd"
+prefix = "tmt.nfiraos.samplehcd"
 locationServiceUsage = RegisterOnly
 ```

 @@@ note { title=Note }

-`behaviorFactoryClassName` refers to class name of the concrete implementation of `ComponentBehaviorFactory`, which is `GalilHcdBehaviorFactory` in above example.
+`behaviorFactoryClassName` refers to class name of the concrete implementation of `ComponentBehaviorFactory`, which is `SampleHcdBehaviorFactory` in above example.

 @@@